 'Where the foot of the compass rests is inexorably the centre'.

 This book is an attempt to tell the story of travel writing across the world during the period loosely called ‘medieval’.
-This choice would seem puzzling: why use ‘medieval’, a distinctly Europocentric and Middle Eastern term, to circumscribe activity around the globe?
+This choice would seem puzzling: why use ‘medieval’, a distinctly Eurocentric and Middle Eastern term, to circumscribe activity around the globe?
 The joint centre of this book is Europe and the Middle East because the eleventh to the fifteenth centuries CE marked an era of global contact.
 A series of interlocking conflicts enmeshing the Christian and Islamic civilisations - the eighth-century conquest of Iberia, the Crusading centuries, and the late medieval Ottoman wars - shaped and expanded both Europe and the Middle East.
-At the same time, Europe and the Middle East explored and expanded into Asia, Africa, and eventually North America.
+At the same time, Europe and the Middle East expanded into and colonised Asia, Africa, and eventually North America.

 I deliberately combine Europe and the Middle East into one cultural entity for the purpose of this book.
 To begin with, neither is a homogenous bloc; and for all their differences, the longue durée stresses the shared logocentric tradition of the Abrahamic faiths, the common heritage in science and philosophy, and the centuries of interwoven experiences, often painful and violent, but just as often culturally enriching and mutually beneficial.
 After all, Europe only came to dominate the world culturally and economically in the post-medieval centuries, a point eloquently made already in 1989 by Janet Abu-Lughod’s Before European Hegemony: The World System AD 1250-1350.